DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 **Example**

-The following example demonstrates how to escape the fixture name *Tests for the "Example" page* for HTML.
+The following example demonstrates how to encode the fixture name *Tests for the "Example" page* for HTML

 ```js
 async reportFixtureStart (name, path, meta) {